Master of Science in Data Science

 - CSCI: CSCI 444 (Data Visualization), CSCI 547 (Machine Learning), CSCI 548 (Pattern Recognition), CSCI 564 (Applications of Mining Big Data), CSCI 580 (Applied Parallel Computing Techniques)

 - A minimum of 6 credits of electives drawn from courses offered by Mathematical Sciences, CSCI, and the School of Business Administration.
 These courses must be approved by the advisor.

 After the first year students will take a comprehensive exam on material from M540, M561, and M562.
 It is structured in two parts, written and computational.
 More detail follows.

 A minimum of 2 research credits is required.
-A final presentation on a research project must be given the Applied Math & Statistics seminar.Student Progress and Financial Support
+A final presentation on a research project must be given in the Applied Math & Statistics seminar.Student Progress and Financial Support